hmc-cs111-spring2023/cs111-hw3-georgia-reb/free-1.md

-The need is to improve the ease of creating crochet patterns, and to allow people who are currently working on a crochet project to easily keep track of where they are in a project.
+The need is to improve the ease of creating crochet patterns, and to allow people who are currently working on a crochet project to easily keep track of the progress that they have made on a project.

 ### Why a language?

 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

-In terms of creating a crochet pattern, it would be very benificial for a pattern creater to have a programming language where they could easily add to and manipulate the pattern, and then have an easy way to create an nice pattern output.
-Then, for someone using the pattern it would be easy for them to follow along.
-There could be both a PDF output, or an interative way to state what progress you have made in the project while following the pattern.
-You could also add your own notes, or edit the pattern yourself using thel anguage.
+In terms of creating a crochet pattern, it would be very benificial for a pattern creater to have a programming language where they could easily add to, and manipulate the pattern, and then have an easy way to create a beautiful pattern output.
+Then, for someone using the pattern it would be easy to follow.
+There could be both a PDF output and an interative way to state what progress you have made in the project while following the pattern.
+You could also add your own notes, or edit the pattern yourself using the language.

 ### Why you?

 _What excites you about this idea?
 How did you come up with it?_

-I like to crochet, and I find it difficult to keep track of where I am in my project when I am either following a pattern, partially follwing a pattern while making my own changes, or when I have created my own projects without a pattern.
-I came up with this idea because I would love an easy way to create crochet patterns, and I am already knowledgeable about this domain.
-It is also a cool domain because it already has it's own abbreviations that could be used in the language.
+I like to crochet, and I find it difficult to keep track of where I am in my project when I am either following a pattern, partially following a pattern while making my own changes, or when I have created my own projects without a pattern.
+I came up with this idea because I would like there to be an easy way to create crochet patterns, and I am already knowledgeable about this domain.
+It is also a cool domain because it already has it's own abbreviations (it's own language) that could be used in the language.

 ### Domain